hdsu-bioquant/r4sc2024/day2/09_single_cell_atac_seq_preprocessing.md

 <img src="09_single_cell_atac_seq_preprocessing_files/figure-html/unnamed-chunk-7-1.png" style="display: block; margin: auto;" />

+Component 1 seems to be very much correlated to the sequencing depth, hence we will discard it.

 As in the Gene Expression data we can project our data now in two dimensions in order to visualize the cells.
 The next